 Ravel can help you identify if a case has been treated negatively or positively by other cases.
 Ravel's treatment indicator looks like a Wifi symbol, and you will find it alongside case titles and on the case reading page.

 Ravel's treatment indicator conveys two important pieces of information:

-- Color indicates whether the case has positive or negative treatment.
-Red means we've identified strong negative treatment, like in the example above, and we are able to tell you more at the bottom of the case card (Lee has been overruled, as recognized by 169 opinions).
+- What we know: Color indicates whether the case has strong positive or strong negative treatment.
+Red means we've identified strong negative treatment, like in the example above, and we are able to tell you more at the bottom of the case card (e.g. Lee has been overruled, as recognized by 169 opinions).
 Green indicates there is a strong positive treatment, for example the case has been affirmed.
-Black indicates we do not see strong negative or positive treatment.
+Black indicates we do not see strong negative or strong positive treatment.

 One common situation is when the treatment indicator shows full bars and is also black.
-This means we know a lot about the case and do not see negative treatment of it.
+This means we know a lot about the case and do not see strong negative or strong positive treatment of it.

 In another example situation, the indicator shows 0 bars, which means we do not know a lot.
 That would be a good time to check out the Lexis Shepard's report, which may contain more information.

 Ravel's treatment indicator is not a replacement for looking at a Lexis Shepard's report and should not be relied upon exclusively.